 To quickly recap, the main drivers can be listed under the following categories: Direct Manager, Career Growth, Company Outlook, Senior Leadership, DE&I, Trust & Safety, Enablement, Goals & Alignment, Job Satisfaction, Learning and Development, Compensation & Benefits, Recognition, and Team & Collaboration.

 If we take the time to think about each driver, we can easily connect the dots between them and a greater cognitive and emotional connection with an organization.
 It’s not hard to see how each factor elicits greater engagement out of employees if done right.
 But do such activities fall squarely on the shoulders of HR?

 Leadership has a unique role to play when it comes to contributing to employee engagement.
-Not only is Direct Manager and Senior Leadership a driver on their own, but they have a huge impact as it relates to sentiment around the other drivers of engagement and leaders play a unique role in contributing to improvements to engagement once key drivers are identified.
+Not only is Direct Manager and Senior Leadership a driver on their own, but they have a huge impact as it relates to sentiment around the other drivers of engagement and play a unique role in contributing to improvements.

 Leadership’s Role in Employee Engagement